dotnet/AspNetCore.Docs/aspnet/web-forms/overview/older-versions-security/introduction/an-overview-of-forms-authentication-vb.md

 The typical login page interface consists of two textboxes - one for the user's name, one for their password - and a button to submit the form.
 Websites oftentimes include a Remember me checkbox that, if checked, persists the resulting authentication ticket across browser restarts.

 Add two TextBoxes to Login.aspx and set their ID properties to UserName and Password, respectively.
 Also set Password's TextMode property to Password.
-Next, add a CheckBox control, setting its ID property to RememberMe and its Text property to Remember Me .
-Following that, add a Button named LoginButton whose Text property is set to Login .
+Next, add a CheckBox control, setting its ID property to RememberMe and its Text property to Remember Me.
+Following that, add a Button named LoginButton whose Text property is set to Login.
 And finally, add a Label Web control and set its ID property to InvalidCredentialsMessage, its Text property to Your username or password is invalid.
-Please try again. , its ForeColor property to Red, and its Visible property to False.
+Please try again., its ForeColor property to Red, and its Visible property to False.

 At this point your screen should look similar to the screen shot in Figure 9, and your page's declarative syntax should like the following: